North Quay, London

-North Quay is a mixed-use high-rise development under construction on the north side of Canary Wharf in London Docklands.
+North Quay is a mixed-use high-rise development under construction on the north side of Canary Wharf in the London Borough of Tower Hamlets.
 The development consists of four towers of 30 to 67 floors located on the northern quayside of the North Dock of West India Docks, immediately east of West India Quay DLR station.
 The developer is Canary Wharf Group and the masterplan was produced by Allies and Morrison.
 The development will create 355,000 m2 of floorspace intended for use as offices, life sciences laboratories, retail, leisure and residential units.

 "North Quay" has also been used as the name for the entire quayside, the length of North Dock, which also includes London Museum Docklands and Billingsgate Fish Market.

 History

 Before redevelopment, the vacant plot known as "Shed 35" was used as an open-air car park managed by Britannia Parking until June 2006.
 It was then occupied by construction equipment for Canary Wharf Crossrail station, which was built in the adjacent West India North Dock.